bentoml/BentoML/docs/source/concepts/service.rst

 Service APIs
 ------------

-Inference APIs define how the service functionality can be accessed remotely.
-An API consist of its input/output spec and a callback function:
+Inference APIs define how the service functionality can be called remotely.
+A service can have one or more APIs.
+An API consists of its input/output specs and a callback function:

 .. code:: python